westonkl/InterviewPrep/README.md

 [**Denormalization**](https://en.wikipedia.org/wiki/Denormalization) is the process of improving the read speed in a database at the expense of write performance, by adding redundant copies of data and by grouping.
 [When to Denormalize](https://dba.stackexchange.com/questions/4622/when-should-you-denormalize/15798#15798)

+## Transaction:
+- Transaction is a single logical unit of work formed by a set of operations.

+**Operations in Transaction:**
+  - **Read Operation -**
+     - Read(A) instruction will read the value of ‘A’ from the database and will store it in the buffer in main memory.
+  - **Write Operation –**
+     - Write(A) will write the updated value of ‘A’ from the buffer to the database.

+**Transaction States:**
+   - **Active State –**
+     - This is the first state in the life cycle of a transaction.
+     - A transaction is called in an active state as long as its instructions are getting executed.
+     - All the changes made by the transaction now are stored in the buffer in main memory.

+   - **Partially Committed State –**
+      - After the last instruction of the transaction has been executed, it enters into a partially committed state.
+      - After entering this state, the transaction is considered to be partially committed.
+      - It is not considered fully committed because all the changes made by the transaction are still stored in the buffer in main memory.

+   - **Committed State –**
+      - After all the changes made by the transaction have been successfully stored into the database, it enters into a committed state.
+      - Now, the transaction is considered to be fully committed.

+   - **Failed State –**
+      - When a transaction is getting executed in the active state or partially committed state and some failure occurs due to which it becomes impossible to continue the execution, it enters into a failed state.

+   - **Aborted State –**
+      - After the transaction has failed and entered into a failed state, all the changes made by it have to be undone.
+      - To undo the changes made by the transaction, it becomes necessary to roll back the transaction.
+      - After the transaction has rolled back completely, it enters into an aborted state.
+   - **Terminated State –**
+      - This is the last state in the life cycle of a transaction.
+      - After entering the committed state or aborted state, the transaction finally enters into a terminated state where its life cycle finally comes to an end.

 **B-Tree**
 A self balancing tree used as a database
+- At every level , we have Key and Data Pointer and data pointer points to either block or record.

+**Properties of B-Trees:**
+- Root of B-tree can have children between **2** and **P**, where P is Order of tree.
+- **Order of tree –** Maximum number of children a node can have.
+- Internal node can have children between **⌈ P/2 ⌉** and **P**
+- Internal node can have keys between **⌈ P/2 ⌉ – 1** and **P-1**

 [Database Indexes](http://20bits.com/article/interview-questions-database-indexes)